l0uisgrange/spice/README.md

 I'm a Swiss 🇨🇭 developer who is tired of seeing bad UX/UI in macOS apps in the engineering world.
 That's why I create beautiful, user-friendly apps that follow Apple's design guidelines.

-## Licence ⚖️
+## Copyright ⚖️

-Spice is an open source project.
+This project is copyrighted by Louis Grange.
+Copyright © Louis Grange